pedrom34/TutoAsus/Readme.md

 Lire dans une autre langue : [Français 🇫🇷](Readme.fr.md), [English 🇬🇧](Readme.md).

+## Note
+2025/02/10 update:
+I'm not using AsusWRT/Merlin anymore.
+I don't have an asus router anymore, this is why this repo goes to archive.

 ## Menu
 0. [What?
 Why?](#0-what-why)
 1. [Install Merlin on the router](#1-install-merlin-on-the-router)